\

 Pet Services + English

 • Pancreas-specific lipase is a form of lipase produced only in the pancreas and is highly specific to the pancreas.
 Blood values increase only when there is pancreatic inflammation.
-There is now a version of the fPLI test that can be used in-clinic (SNAP fPL© from IDEXX).
-Ideally, the sample should also be sent to the laboratory to get an actual value of fPLI to help with treatment and monitoring.
+A version of the cPLI test can now be used in-clinic (SNAP fPL© from IDEXX).
+Ideally, the sample should also be sent to the laboratory to get an actual value of cPLI to help with treatment and monitoring.